dthain/compilers-fa22/general.md

 3) With a new name for the repository, run `git clone <url>`. **If a directory with the repository name already exists, you'll have to run `git clone <url> <name>` where `<name>` is a different from the original repository name.**

-4) Navigate into your newly cloned repository and double check all the files are correct for your submission.
+4) Navigate into your newly cloned repository and double check that your code builds, runs, and passes all the tests.